This is a very common question, as I believe that the post-operative care is a very important part of achieving your final results.

 This is a great question as the post-operative care is just as important as the surgery in making sure that you achieve the results that you desire from you Brazilian Butt Lift (fat transfer) surgery.

 Your surgeon does a lot of things to try and ensure that as much of the fat survives as possible.
 These things include centrifuge the fat so that only the best possible fat is used for your butt augmentation.
-Platelet-rich plasma (PRP) can also be used to increase the amount of fat that survives.
-The fat is also typically placed in small aliquots throughout the butt to try and ensure the greatest survival of the fat after your procedure.

 However if the post-operative care is not diligent you may loose some of the precious fat that has been transferred for your augmentation.
 In my practice it is very clear which patients are strict with their post-op regimen and which are not.